 We Are Ready to Fight For You!

 If you are facing a charge for a serious traffic violation or, you believe that you were wrongfully charged – contact The Brown Law Firm PLLC today.
 Our traffic defense attorneys are highly experienced in defending drivers against all varieties of Virginia traffic violations.
-We offer free initial phone or in-person consultations to help you understand your choices before you make a decision.
+We offer initial phone or in-person consultations to help you understand your choices before you make a decision.
 To discuss your case further, call our offices or send us a message online with a description of your case.